justinezth/Spotify-Playlist-Analysis-with-Python-and-Spotipy/README.md

 ### Data Preprocessing + Feature Engineering
 Since I have more tracks in my English song playlist, I randomly selected 37 songs to match the size of my Chinese song playlist.
 I have fewer songs in the Chinese playlist because I don't know as many songs in Chinese compared to songs in English.

 I dropped unnecessary features such as 'track_name' beacuse I wouldn't need to know the name of the song in the analysis, I will only be using audio features.
-I also creaded a 'track_id' column.
+I also created a 'track_id' column.

 ### Normalization of Features
-I had to normalize the features so they contained values ranging from 0 to 1 because two of the features, tempo and loudness, were on a much higher scale than the others, which would make analysis (especially visualizing) difficult.
+I had to normalize the features (so they contained values ranging from 0 to 1) because two of the features, tempo and loudness, were on a much higher scale than the others, which would make analysis (especially for visualization) difficult.

 ### Saved as CSV
 I then saved the audio feature data for the 2 different playlists into 2 separate CSV files which I will read from for the [analysis of the music](https://github.com/justinezth/Spotify-Playlist-Analysis-with-Python-and-Spotipy/blob/master/Analysis%20Chinese%20vs%20English.ipynb).